sting-ioc/sting/docs/overview.md

 Sting generates the code injector with no reference to sting-specific implementation classes other than the Sting annotations.
 The code generated is intended to be easy and very similar to the code a human would write by hand if given this task.

+Sting is an opinionated framework but the opinions are designed to make efficient code generation possible and/or to guide users away from practices that can lead to problems.
+Some of these "opinions" are effectively "code style" issues and can be suppressed but others are intrinsic to the way Sting is built.

+Sting attempts to give user-friendly error messages when things go wrong and helpful guides to get get started.
+A primary goal of Sting is to be easy to use, and this includes clear and concise documentation.
+If something is unclear please [report it as a bug](https://github.com/sting-ioc/sting/issues) because it *is* a bug.
+If a new user has a hard time, then we need to fix the problem.